apapenheim/apapenheim.github.io/_trc/2020identity.md

 [→ Vector copies of Schultz's logo are available as a graphics package here. ←](https://f001.backblazeb2.com/file/the-red-channel/2020identity-feb/schultz_2020.7z)

 *Who is talking about it?*
-* *<a href="https://www.washingtonian.com/2019/01/31/how-good-are-these-2020-campaign-logos-we-asked-a-branding-expert/" target="_blank">Washingtonian Anon</a> does what must done and makes the Gavin Belson comparison.*
+* *<a href="https://www.washingtonian.com/2019/01/31/how-good-are-these-2020-campaign-logos-we-asked-a-branding-expert/" target="_blank">Washingtonian Anon</a> does what must be done and makes the Gavin Belson comparison.*

 ---